 You may need a restraining order (also called a protection order) for any of a number of reasons.
 Your spouse or partner may be abusing you or your child, or someone you once dated is stalking you.
 In cases like these and hundreds of others, a restraining order may be the key to your safety and peace of mind.

 Once you've made the tough decision that you need one, it's time to act.
 Knowing how to get a restraining order and how it will be enforced is the only way to get the protection you need.

 Getting a Restraining Order

-The process for obtaining a restraining order varies from state to state, but the same general steps usually apply.
+The process for obtaining a restraining order varies from state to state, but the same general steps apply everywhere.